JagandeepBrar/lunasea-notification-service/README.md

 ### Client Types

-The notification relay supports both:
+The notification service supports both:

 - Sending to a single device via a **Firebase Device Token**
   - Registering for a LunaSea account is _not_ necessary to get device-based notifications